 What Doesn’t Work for Families at Disney’s Grand Californian

 - The hotel’s large size (1000+ rooms) can mean long walks for little ones from the lobby, pool, and other central areas to the rooms.

 - Insufficient drawer space to unpack clothes for a family staying more than a few nights.

-- Long early morning line to enter California Adventure through private entrance.
+- Occasionally long early morning lines to enter California Adventure through the hotel’s private entrance.